How does Divorce Work in Arizona?

 - Specializes in Divorce Mediation.
 The Aurit Center specializes in Divorce Mediation and provides leadership within the field of mediation.

 - Has an excellent reputation within the community.
-The Aurit Center has been chosen as “Best Family Law Firm” by azfoothills.com, Best of our Valley, for the for five years in a row.
+The Aurit Center has been chosen as “Best Family Law Firm” by azfoothills.com, Best of Our Valley, for five years in a row.

 - Offers the services of a Mediation Team.
 The Aurit Center takes a team approach to best support you and your spouse every step of the way through your process.
 From beginning to end, our team will help light your path forward.